 Falls can be prevented by not handling them, and if you do decide to handle them, make sure you do it close to the ground, above a soft surface, so that in case of a fall they do not rupture their abdomen.
 In addition, you should ensure that their cage is not too tall so that if they decide to climb on the glass and fall it will not be too damaging.

-Fast facts about the Goliath Birdeater Tarantula
+Goliath Birdeater Tarantula Facts

 - They can weigh up to 6 ounces, making them the heaviest spider in the world